piyp791/BraiNet/README.md

 ### 3. Set up the web server.

+1. Install the environment dependencies.

+Python version-> 2.7

+Run the command
+    pip install -r requirements.txt

--Install the environment dependencies.
+to install the environment library dependencies.

--Fire up the server.
+2. Fire up the server.

+Run the python server using the command
+    FLASK_APP=hello.py flask run --host 0.0.0.0

 ### 4. Connect the device to the phone.